 At the Interweave Knits Spring 2018 photo shoot something quite adorable happened.
 Our male model fell head-over-heels in love with a project we had planned to photograph on a female model, and he couldn’t be separated.
-Our fearless leader, Meghan Babin, loves adding menswear to Interweave publications, but the big secret is that she makes sure the majority of those patterns are actually unisex.
-This issue has many examples of such patterns.
+Meghan Babin, our fearless leader at the time, loved adding menswear to Interweave publications, but the big secret was that she made sure the majority of those patterns were actually unisex.
+The Spring 2018 issue has many examples of such patterns.

 Our model, Bryan, fell particularly in love with the Straightaway Cardigan by Mone Dräger.
 He saw it first and wanted to wear it for the rest of the day, so we let him!

 This oversized drop-shoulder cardigan has a geometric pattern with brioche stitch and garter-stitch squares.
 It has cozy pockets and enough fabric to snuggle into on a cold day.
 And it looks really good on him!

 What makes unisex knitting patterns work is a series of checkmarks: the pattern/texture has to have broad appeal, the garment’s drape must accommodate multiple body types, and it must show a bit of creativity.
 The Straightaway Cardigan gets a checkmark in every category, and so does the Dual Sport Pullover by Irina Anikeeva that is also in the Spring 2018 issue.

 This wide-necked, loose fitting pullover would look great on a man or woman.
 The cable pattern is inspired by sand patterns left by long-gone waves.
 For a more feminine look, you can shorten the body of the sweater, but keeping the length is great for a boyfriend-sweater look.